exercism/v3/languages/python/exercises/concept/loops/.docs/introduction.md

 ## Continuing in loops

 You will have important objects as well as non important ones.
-When you want to skip over the objects that you dont need to process you use the continue statement.
+When you want to skip over the objects that you don't need to process you use the `continue` statement.

 Example: you want to process only odd numbers in a loop and not the event numbers.